 To hear more about Bob Petrie’s insights, watch the full BI Innovation Awards Innovation Panel, which starts at 21:40.

-Origami Risk won a BI Innovation Award for our groundbreaking COVID-19 Digital Solution Suite.
+In 2020, Origami Risk won a BI Innovation Award for our groundbreaking COVID-19 Digital Solution Suite.
 Pandemic mapping, tracking, communication, and audits are features that alleviate issues impacting business operations & employee health and safety.
 Watch our COVID-19 Digital Solution Suite video to learn more about our innovative solution we implemented for our clients at the onset of the current pandemic.